How much does a funeral cost in Queensland? (2026 guide)

 Metro versus regional Queensland

-The price difference between South East Queensland (Brisbane, Gold Coast, Sunshine Coast) and regional QLD is significant.
+South East Queensland (Brisbane, Gold Coast, Sunshine Coast) and regional QLD sit in different price brackets.

 Tony Hollands ($1,980 direct cremation) and McCartney Family Funerals ($2,795 to $4,395) operate in the competitive Brisbane/SEQ market where multiple independents keep prices in check.